nboyd/nboyd.github.io/index.md

   <div class="container">
   <p>
   I did my PhD in machine learning and statistics at Berkeley advised by Michael Jordan and Ben Recht.
   After a brief postdoc in computational biology with Aviv Regev at the Broad Institute, I served as CTO at XGenomes for three years before joining AtomicAI in 2022.
 At AtomicAI I developed the core machine learning technology that translates billions of tokens of experimental data into state-of-the-art RNA structure and function predictions.
-In January 2024 I left AtomicAI to pursue a new project.
+In January 2024 I left AtomicAI and am now pursuing a new project.
   </p>
   <p>
   I'm generally interested in algorithms for optimization and machine learning and their application to inverse problems in biology, computational imaging, and physics.
 I also really like <a href="https://julialang.org/">julia</a>.